Jirka-Mayer/resq-doc-marker/docs/updating-resq-form.md

 ## Registering the form

 In `/forms/index.js` I need to add a record for the form, similar to the other records there.
+You also need to set the proper `formLocalizationIds` values so that exports to RES-Q work.
+These are IDs of specific form version and localizations in RES-Q and the IDs can be obtained from the `GET /form-localizations` endpoint as shown in the previous section.
+In our case, the english localization has the ID `20`.
+And english is also the fallback if the current language of DocMarker cannot be found in the lookup dictionary.

 ## Setting the form as default